 Reliability should be understood as the correlation between two (hypothetical) very similar versions of the test.
 Some (less accurately) call this "test-retest correlation".
-A typical reliability for an I.Q. test is .9.
+A typical reliability of a full-scale or stand-alone I.Q. test is .9.

 Although one may use two actual test versions to assess reliability, reliability is mostly computed internally, for instance by splitting the test into halves (typically the odd and even numbered items, but other divisions may be used too) and computing the correlation therebetween (roe), after which a correction is applied to obtain the reliability (rxx) for the test as a whole.
 This is called the "split-half method".
 The meant correction is done via the Spearman-Brown formula:

 rxx = (2 × roe) / (1 + roe)

 The split-half method is robust in that it works for almost any test, even when the item scores are not uniform (e.g., when some items yield more points than others, or yield negative points).
 Its informative value can be improved by providing it for two different ways of splitting the test in halves.
 An alternative to the odd-even split is that between the items with numbers divisible by 3 and/or 4, and the remaining items.